 <h1> tag (check for yourself).
 H1 tags are used to define the biggest text on a web page, such as titles or article headlines.

-The Search Engine AI (bots) are wired to look for relevant signals that suggest that your particular article or product page is relevant to their searchers, and the headline is one of the most important signals, because it’s the single biggest appetizer (or ultra-short summary) for your content that you use to persuade searchers to click on the link to consume your content.
+The Search Engine AI (bots) are wired to look for relevant patterns that suggest that your particular article or product page is relevant to their searchers.
+The headline is one of the most important signals because it’s the single biggest appetizer (or ultra-short summary) for your content that you use to persuade searchers to click on the link to consume your content.

 As you can see above, your headline is followed by your content’s first paragraph (the lead paragraph), which means that how you structure the very first text block in your article or product page is important.
 The search result pages only show a short snippet of text, so make it count.